-Additional clinical training sites include Methodist Hospital ED (Northlake Campus) in Gary, Indiana (three months), Northwestern Lake Forest Hospital ED in Lake Forest, Illinois (three months), the Trauma Unit of Stroger Hospital of Cook County (two months), and the Toxicon Consortium/Illinois Poison Center at Stroger Hospital (one month).
-All clinical rotations outside the emergency department occur only in critical care units – our program does not offer training experiences on general hospital wards.
-EM residents spend a total of 8.5 rotations in an ICU setting, spread across our four-year curriculum.
-Of these, our residents provide senior coverage as admitting team leaders for two months in the NMH Medical ICU and one month at the Stroger Trauma Unit/Trauma ICU.
-EM residents also receive training in both adult and pediatric anesthesia, orthopedics, sports medicine, OB/GYN, and ultrasound.
+Additional NUEM training sites include Methodist Hospital ED (Northlake Campus) in Gary, IN (3 months), Northwestern Lake Forest Hospital ED in Lake Forest, IL (3 months), the Trauma Unit of Stroger Hospital of Cook County (2 months), and the Toxikon Consortium/Illinois Poison Center at Stroger Hospital (1 month).
+All clinical rotations outside the ED occur in high acuity areas – our program does not require any rotations on general hospital wards.
+EM residents spend a total of 8.5 rotations in an ICU setting spread across our four-year curriculum.
+Our residents provide senior coverage as admitting team leaders for two months in the NMH Medical ICU and one month at the Stroger Trauma Unit/Trauma ICU.
+EM residents also receive training in both adult and pediatric anesthesia, orthopedics, sports medicine, OB/GYN, and Emergency Ultrasound (EUS).
 Three elective months are offered.
-All graduates complete the requisite number of ultrasound scans and didactic hours to meet credentialing recommendations of the American College of Emergency Physicians, with image confirmation by RDMS-certified EM faculty.
+All graduates meet the EUS credentialing exam and didactic recommendations of the American College of Emergency Physicians.

-Our didactic conference curriculum is designed for adult learners and is rigorously evaluated on a yearly basis.
-Residents participate in a modular curriculum that focuses on a specific organ system or topic each module, which includes traditional lectures coordinated with simulation, small group learning, individualized interactive instruction, procedure labs and ultrasound labs.
-Two leadership development curricula are embedded throughout our longitudinal, four-year program: our Academic Colleges and Seminars in Professional Development.
-Research methodology is emphasized in our monthly Evidence-Based Conference series, our Adams’ Book Club, and through faculty-mentored scholarly work requirements.
+Our innovative NUEM weekly didactic curriculum is specifically designed for adult learners and is rigorously updated based on resident feedback every year.
+Everyone actively participates in a dynamic curriculum that focuses on a specific organ system or topic each block.
+Weekly educational activities are coordinated to include didactic sessions, simulation, small group learning, individualized interactive instruction including online blogs and practice tests, as well as procedural and ultrasound labs.
+Interns participate each week in the EM Foundations program with both online and dedicated small group learning led by our Chiefs and other EM seniors.
+Two unique leadership development curricula are embedded throughout our longitudinal four-year NUEM program: our Academic Colleges and Seminars in Professional Development.
+Research methodology is demystified in our monthly Evidence-Based Conference series, our PGY2 Scholarship Rotation, and through faculty-mentored scholarly work requirements.
 All residents prepare at least one publishable manuscript prior to graduation.

 Associate Professor, Emergency Medicine